An iOS Push Certificate or Token is required for push notification delivery to all iOS mobile apps.

 Then press Continue.

-When recreating new profiles make sure to enter a unique name in the "Provisioning Profile Name:" field.
+When creating a new profile, make sure to enter a unique name in the "Provisioning Profile Name:" field.

-Example, if creating an Ad-Hoc Provisioning Profile to test push notifications with a Production Push Certificate .p12 file.
+For example, if you are creating an Ad-Hoc Provisioning Profile to test push notifications with a Production Push Certificate .p12 file.
 Use the format

-AppName_AdHocso you know the app and type it is.
+AppName_AdHocso you know the app and type of profile that it is.

 On the last page Download your profile.